monilraval/agentsprint/README.md

 ## 🎯 What Is AgentSprint?

-**AgentSprint** is the world's first multi-agent AI system purpose-built for **Agile Sprint Planning**.
+**AgentSprint** is one of the first multi-agent AI systems purpose-built for **Agile Sprint Planning**.
 Describe a feature or product challenge, and 6 specialised AI agents — each with their own persona, expertise, and system prompt — collaborate in real time to produce a complete, sprint-ready backlog.

 **No other tool does this.** Existing AI tools for product management generate user stories in isolation.
 AgentSprint simulates an *entire agile team* debating, estimating, risk-scoring, and reviewing — just like a real PI Planning session.